Zakaria1986/DatabaseOperations/intro_to_sql.md

 We'll come back to the SELECT statement shortly.

-There are some syntax variations that can improve efficiency if you want to add data to all, or just specific fields in a record, but the basic logic is like the example.
+We'll look at some variations which can add multiple records at once through the CLI, but you should probably stick to one at a time for now to build familarity with the logic.

 ### Updating Records